 Unsubscribes are a complicated subject.
 On the one hand, you want your constituents to be able to receive messages from your organization without worrying that they’ll opt out and miss important information.
-On the other hand, you’ll run a greater risk of getting labeled as a spammer and run afoul of the law if you don’t have that unsubscribe link available on any marketing communications.
+On the other hand, you’ll run a greater risk of getting labeled as a spammer and run afoul of the law if you don’t have that unsubscribe link available on any Promotional communications.

 Spam filters and sender reputation monitoring services look for an unsubscribe link as an indicator of legitimacy.
 Emails that don't have an unsubscribe link are very likely to be filtered as spam and never delivered to the intended recipients.
 And if it makes it to the inbox, research shows that emails that do not feature an unsubscribe link have a much greater probability of being reported as spam to an ISP/ESP.
 If someone doesn't want an email, you are far better off if they unsubscribe rather than reporting your email as spam.
 In the US and around the world, sending spam is against the law.

-Unless an email is designated as Operational, it must have an unsubscribe link before it is sent.
+Unless an email is designated as Administrative, it must have an unsubscribe link before it is sent.
 Messages will add a generic one for you, or you can add one yourself and customize it.
 You can find the Unsubscribe Link under “Special links” in the message and template editor content block.

 It’s also possible to customize the page where users land if they do decide to click the unsubscribe link.
 You must include our standard Unsubscribe Form element, but you can put it on a page with other elements.
 Set your unsubscribe landing page just as you would a portal landing page.